dmanzer2/vorex/_posts/2015-07-08-a-tour-of-american-industry-best-practices-for-consulting-and-professional-services-organization.md

 ---

 Professional services organizations (PSOs) provide counsel, insight and action for organizations across a wide array of industries.
-As such, they encounter the unique business challenges of each industry they serve, and those seem to grow more complex by the day, especially with shifts in technology.<!--more-->
+As such, they encounter the unique business challenges of each industry they serve, and those seem to grow more complex by the day, especially with shifts in technology.

 Running a PSO involves managing fragmented solutions and platforms for project management, billing, invoicing, time tracking and other tasks.
 This fragmentation can result in frustration and inefficient, time-consuming processes that hinder business operations.